trithagoras/trithagoras.github.io/_posts/2021-04-20-cpp-roguelike-001.markdown

 categories: jekyll update
 ---

-Welcome to my tutorial, thoughts, and philosophy regarding easy and correct game design.
+Welcome to my tutorial, thoughts, and philosophy regarding easy and logical game design.
 This tutorial series will see the creation of my ASCII roguelike, Chasms, which is heavily inspired by [POWDER](http://www.zincland.com/powder/), and admittedly, is my only exposure to the roguelike genre.

 Chasms will be written with C++, but do not be deterred.
-This series tries to avoid displaying and explaining each line of code, but rather delivers a higher level explanation of how a game runs through its loop and stores its data.
+This series tries to avoid displaying and explaining each line of code, but rather delivers a higher level explanation of how a game executes its loop.

 At the end of part 1, you can expect the game to look like this: